The communication power of indefinite causal order: Introduction

+A body of works~\cite{ebler2018enhanced,salek2018quantum,procopio2019communication,procopio2020sending,loizeau2020channel,caleffi2020quantum,goswami2020increasing,chiribella2021indefinite,chiribella2021quantum,chandra2021entanglement,sazim2021classical,bhattacharya2021random} showed that combining noisy channels in an indefinite order leads to enhancements over the standard communication scenario in which channels are combined in parallel or in sequence, without introducing additional systems that control their configuration.
+However, other works ~\cite{abbott2020communication,guerin2019communication} observed that the above enhancements do not establish a fundamental separation between definite and indefinite order, but rather an advantage of indefinite order over a restricted class of scenarios with definite order.
+Ref.~\cite{kristjansson2020resource} pointed out that restrictions on the allowed operations are unavoidable in the context of communication and proposed that the search for communication advantages of indefinite causal order should be framed in a resource-theoretic framework.
+However, a unified framework treating definite and indefinite causal order on the same footing has been missing so far, and, as a consequence, the problem of assessing the communication power of indefinite order has remained open.

+Here, we provide the first rigorous demonstration of a communication advantage of indefinite causal order, and, at the same time, we establish a number of fundamental limits to its communication power.
+To compare operations with different causal structure, we develop a resource-theoretic framework where the devices capable of transmitting signals are considered resources, and the allowed operations do not generate signaling from signaling-incapable devices.
+In this framework, we show that allowed operations with indefinite order enable the perfect, error-free transmission of a bit by combining two noisy channels that would inevitably cause errors if combined by any allowed operation with definite order.
+Remarkably, we find that this communication advantage can be achieved through quantum control over the order of the two channels, and therefore can in principle be demonstrated on a photonic platform.

-We also show, however, that the communication advantage of indefinite causal order is not generic to all quantum channels and to all communication tasks.
-In particular, we show that indefinite order does not offer any advantage for the class of Pauli channels, whose maximum classical capacity can already be reached by placing the channels in parallel and exploiting no-signaling resources.
-Furthermore, we show that every advantage of indefinite causal order in classical communication must necessarily disappear in the asymptotic limit of a large number of channel uses.
-In this asymptotic scenario, we prove that shared entanglement between the sender and receiver is sufficient to achieve the highest possible value of the classical channel capacity.
-Our results reveal that the landscape of relations between communication, causal order, entanglement, and no-signaling resources is more complex, and more profound than previously envisaged.
+In stark contrast, we show that there exists a broad set of communication scenarios where indefinite causal order does not offer advantages.
+In particular, we find out that, strikingly, indefinite causal order does not offer any advantage over shared entanglement in the communication of classical and quantum information through asymptotically many uses of the same channel.
+Overall, our results reveal that the relations between communication, causal order, entanglement, and no-signaling operations are more complex, and more profound than previously envisaged.